Do you need an LLC for consulting?

 Sole Proprietorship/General Partnership

 Your consulting LLC can be taxed as a sole proprietorship (for single-member LLCs) or general partnership (for multi-member LLCs), which is the default option.
-With this tax structure, your consulting firm itself does not pay taxes, but rather the profits are passed through the business entity and your owners pay taxes on that money when they file their own personal taxes.
+With this tax structure, your consulting firm itself does not pay taxes, but rather the business profits are passed through so the LLC owners pay income taxes on that money when they file a personal tax return.

 C Corporation

-You can also choose for your firm to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to your owners.
+You can also choose for your firm to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to each business owner.

 S Corporation

 The other option is S corporation taxation.
-There are quite a few limitations to electing S corp taxation, but most consulting businesses have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, etc.
+There are quite a few limitations to electing S corp taxation, but most consulting businesses have no trouble meeting these requirements — your business cannot have more than 100 owners, and they all must be either residents or citizens of the United States.

 S corp taxation can help your firm save money by reducing your self-employment tax burden.
 Instead of paying self-employment taxes (a 15.3% tax that includes the employer and employee portions of Medicare and Social Security) on all of your business income, you can pay yourself and your co-owners a reasonable salary for your roles and only pay self-employment tax on that portion of your income, while you can reinvest the rest of it into your business without paying this tax.